 How to become Accurate Psychic Mediums

-Craig explains the CERT rules and how this can be applied to develop greater accuracy when giving readings from the rostrum.
-In the first video we see an early example og Craig proving the accuracy of his mediumship.
+In this article Craig explains the CERT rules and how this is applied to develop greater accuracy when giving readings from the rostrum.
+In the first video we see an early example of Craig proving the accuracy of his mediumship.